5 FREE Machine Embroidery File Format Converters

 Types of Machine Embroidery Files

-Also, not all embroidery files are created equal, and conversion from one type of file to another might not always yield good results.
+Not all embroidery files are created equal, and conversion from one type of file to another might not always yield good results.

 Native files are created and edited in your specific embroidery software.
 Examples include EMB (Wilcom), ART (Bernina), and JAN (Janome).